LycheeOrg/LycheeOrg.github.io/docs/installation.md

 - Database
 - Session

+They are documented in the `.env.example` file, which may have been copied into your `.env`.
+They are also listed on the [configuration](configuration.html) page.

 ##### Advanced Configuration (Dangerous)

 Some advanced options cannot be configured through the `.env` file, but you may take a look into the directory `config/` to find such options.